-Investors often spend hours conducting research into different companies and different industries in order to build a well-balanced portfolio.
+Investors often spend hours conducting research into different companies and different industries to build a well-balanced portfolio.

 Purchasing individual stocks is a time-consuming task, and commissions can quickly add up on multiple purchases.